David Gardner Photographywww.ArtPal.com/ImageEverything

 Generally I do not offer framed prints.
-The increase in both size and, most importantly, weight adds significantly to shipping cost, so there's really little benefit to my clients.
-I do know a great deal about framing for longevity, and I'm happy to discuss framing with a buyer to help choose something I think would be suitable.
-If you really want a framed image, I can make it happen for you.
+The increase in both size and weight adds significantly to shipping cost, so there's really little benefit to my clients.
+I am knowledgeable about framing for longevity, and I'm happy to discuss framing with a buyer to help choose something I think would be suitable.
+I can supply framed images if you're really interested.

 Cathedrals, Abbeys and Churches